nguermond/doculib/README.md

 ```

 ## Configure
-Edit `doculib_config.json`, where `"root"` should denote a path to the library's location, and `"data"` should denote a location to store the  database.
-It should suffice to replace `user` with your username.
+Edit `doculib_config.json`, where `"root"` should denote a path to the library's location.
+The database is stored in `$HOME/.doculib/data`.

 ## Run
 ```